-Freeport Arts And Cultural Alliance (FACA), with support from the Town Of Freeport, are working with Reinholt Consulting on an exciting new initiative to develop a Freeport Cultural Plan.
+The Arts And Cultural Alliance of Freeport (ACAF), with support from the Town Of Freeport, worked with Reinholt Consulting on to develop a Freeport Cultural Plan.

-- Provide strategies to enhance and develop arts and cultural opportunities for all residents; and
+- Provides strategies to enhance and develop arts and cultural opportunities for all residents; and

-- Recommend policies to expand the creative economy of Greater Freeport.
+- Recommends policies to expand the creative economy of Greater Freeport.

 Cultural plans, much like land use plans, provide a framework to guide municipalities in future development.
-Freeport Economic Development Corporation (FEDC), in its Vision 2025 Action Plan, recognized development of Freeport’s creative economy is essential to the Town, and the Freeport Cultural Plan will provide guidance, inspiration, and support to our growing, vibrant arts and cultural community.
-We are committed to creating a community-designed plan that will enhance the quality of life for residents as well as the creative economy here in Freeport.
+Freeport Economic Development Corporation (FEDC), in its Vision 2025 Action Plan, recognized development of Freeport’s creative economy is essential to the Town, and the Freeport Cultural Plan provides guidance, inspiration, and support to our growing, vibrant arts and cultural community.
+A broad cross-section of the community contributed to the plan via round-table discussions, community meetings, and public surveys.

 Get the Details

 Input from engaged citizens throughout this process has been critical to the success of the effort.
-From the very beginning we have reached out in a variety of ways.
-Here are highlights of the process so far:
+From the very beginning we reached out in a variety of ways.
+Here are highlights of the process:

-March 2016 – FACA, FEDC and the Town Of Freeport submit an application for the Maine Arts Commissions CCED Phase 1 grant to fund the development of a cultural plan.
-Many local arts and cultural groups sign on as Community Partners and write letters of support for the application, including Greater Freeport Community Chorus, Freeport Players, Greater Freeport Chamber of Commerce, MASISTA, Freeport USA, the Open Stage Coffee House, RSU5 drama teachers, and Freeport Community Programs.
+- March 2016 – ACAF, FEDC and the Town Of Freeport submit an application for the Maine Arts Commissions CCED Phase 1 grant to fund the development of a cultural plan.
+Many local arts and cultural groups sign on as Community Partners and write letters of support for the application, including Greater Freeport Community Chorus, Freeport Players, Greater Freeport Chamber of Commerce, MASISTA, Visit Freeport (formerly Freeport USA), the Open Stage Coffee House, RSU5 drama teachers, and Freeport Community Programs.
 The Town of Freeport pledges matching funds from the Arts District TIF.
-The grant application is unsuccessful, but with the groundswell of support for a plan, FACA raises funds privately and with the Town matching funds is able to hire Reinholt Consulting and proceed with plan development.
+The grant application is unsuccessful, but with the groundswell of support for a plan, ACAF raises funds privately and with the Town matching funds is able to hire Reinholt Consulting and proceed with plan development.

-The Freeport Cultural Plan is expected to be finalized and ready for public release in early 2018.
-Then the real work begins!
-The whole community — town government, organizations, and individuals — will be invited to tackle the action items in the Freeport Cultural Plan that fit with their interests and missions.
-Many of the action items will require town-wide support and collaboration, and many will be achievable by small groups with a passion for making arts and culture a significant part of Freeport’s identity.
+Now the real work begins!
+The whole community — town government, organizations, and individuals — are invited to tackle the action items in the Freeport Cultural Plan that fit with their interests and missions.
+Many of the action items will require town-wide support and collaboration, but many can be achieved by small groups with a passion for making arts and culture a significant part of Freeport’s identity.